-Guided imagery is a visualization technique frequently used in psychotherapy for some purposes.
-It can, however, be used successfully on your own in the comfort of your home or anywhere that you can have audio.
+Guided imagery is a visualization technique frequently used in psychotherapy as it has been shown to be an effective method of combating cognitive and emotional stress, reducing heart rate and increasing coherence.
+It can, however, be used successfully on your own in the comfort of your home or anywhere that you have an audio connection.

 In this visualization technique, you will be listening to someone on a recording telling you what to visualize.
 They will walk you through what you should be seeing, feeling, touching, smelling, and hearing.
 Most guided imagery visualization exercises start out very small with a blank canvas and work slowly to add detail to the imagery.

 You can find guided imagery recordings easily online, through websites for download, or through YouTube and other media channels and sites.
 You can also buy guided imagery CDs or audio recordings for download to your phone or mp3 player.
 There are also apps with a variety of guided imagery exercises.